HenryCowan/EMG-Gaming/Server_end/Unit test of UDP transmission/local sender/README.md

-# UDP sender sending data using UDP protocol
+# UDP sender sending data using UDP protocol.
-a local udp sender sending a float array to the receiver port of the receiver, either a remote ip or local host.
+Here is an exampe of a local UDP sender sending a float array to the receiver port of the receiver (either a remote IP or a local host).

 ## Making it work

-download files in this folder.
+Download files in this folder.

-To build, entre the folder and run in terminal:
+To build, enter the folder and run in terminal:

 ```
     qmake